 Expose Impacted Canines for a Healthier, More Attractive Smile

 The upper canine teeth play an important role in your bite.
 Not only are the canines very strong biting teeth but they also help guide other teeth into place when you close your jaw.
 However, in rare cases, the canine teeth become impacted, or stuck, and fail to erupt properly.
 At Park City Oral Surgery and Dental Implant Center, we can provide treatment for impacted canine teeth.
-Dr. Wade Peers is a skilled oral surgeon in Park City, UT, who can perform a simple surgical procedure to expose impacted teeth.
+Dr. Lifferth is a skilled oral surgeon in Park City, UT, who can perform a simple surgical procedure to expose impacted teeth.
 Then he can place brackets to create sufficient room in your smile and guide the canine into place.

 When canine teeth fail to erupt properly, it can impact the health of your entire smile.